AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53347-price-indexing-performance-gradually-degrades.md

 ---
 title: "ACSD-53347: Price indexing performance gradually degrades overtime"
 description: Apply the ACSD-53347 patch to fix the Adobe Commerce issue where when we reindex prices for a large product catalog, the performance of the queries executed during the indexing process gradually degrades.
-feature: Price Indexer, Taxes
+feature: Price Indexer
-role: Admin, Developer
+role: Admin
 ---
 # ACSD-53347: Price indexing performance gradually degrades overtime